plainsman-ai/azure-project/README.md

 # Azure Database Migration Project

+A diary of my work on the Azure project for AiCore is provided below.

 Setting Up - Provided with login details by AiCore to log in with their subscription.

 ------------------------